mrothNET/abswap/README.md

-  --copy         copy existing path to inactive selection on initialize --file         expect (or create) regular files as targets --directory    expect (or create) directory as targets -h, --help     output usage information
+  --copy         copy existing path to inactive selection on initialize --file         expect (or create) regular files as targets --directory    expect (or create) directory as targets --undo         delete a/b structure und keep active selection -h, --help     output usage information
 ```

 ## Changelog

+**`v1.0.0`**
+  - New option `--undo` to convert a/b structure back to a simple file or directory.

 **`v0.3.0`**
   - New option `--copy` to copy existing file or directory to inactive selection on initialize.